gerep/gerep.github.io/now.md

 I am writing down anything interesting that comes to my mind.

-Currently I am trying to understand the meaning of many things we humans do, things related to decision making, ego, meaning of work and sacrifice and family.
+Currently, I am trying to understand the meaning of many things we humans do, things related to decision making, ego, the purpose of work and sacrifice and family.

 Updated July 18th, 2021.